danielatdattrixdotcom/magento-php5.3/README.md

 ## Objective

 Install a legacy version of PHP to run an equally legacy version of Magento.
 You will end up with a FPM and CLI version of PHP.
+Do this all on a current toolchain as of July 2019.

 ## Prerequisites